odinsean/SoftwareGroupN_CS3203_SPRING2025/README.md

   Get personalized suggestions for destinations, hotels, and activities
 - **Real-Time Budget Tracking** 💰
   Set budgets and monitor expenses with currency conversion
-- **Smart Itinerary Builder** 📅
+- **Interest-Based Quiz** 📅
-  Calendar integration for scheduling
+  Let us know what you are interested in for the best recommendations
 - **Interactive Travel Map** 🗺️
   GPS integration with points of interest visualization
 - **Collaborative Planning** 👥